 The affordability and accessibility of transportation can be enhanced when public transportation options are available.
 Although Hawaii has in recent years ranked in the top seven states with the highest share of workers who commute either by public transportation or by walking, patterns of commuting vary widely by community.

-Use the interactive infographic below to explore these key Transportation indicators in more detail:
+Use the interactive infographic below to explore these key Transportation data points in more detail: